 You can contact the GRE Program by email at email@example.com or by phone at 1-609-683-2002.

 - Does ETS provide accommodations for test takers with disabilities or health-related needs?

 ETS leads the industry in testing accommodations.
 For the GRE General Test, these accommodations include extended time/breaks, screen magnification, selectable colors, JAWS® screen reader and refreshable braille.
-The test is also offered in a variety of forms, including braille, large print and computer voiced.
+The test is also offered in a variety of forms, including braille and large print.
 Learn more.

 - GRE® Guide to the Use of Scores